What is TMJ?

 Muscle Pain / Headaches

 People who suffer from jaw pain of muscular origin are usually clenchers or grinders (bruxers).
-Don’t worry; you’re not alone.
+Do not worry; you are not alone.
 Most people grind or clench their teeth at some point in their lives.
 Our jaws are made to tolerate a certain amount of grinding and clenching.

 It becomes a problem, however, when the grinding and clenching are too frequent.
-Our muscles need rest, and when they don’t get that rest, they eventually tire out and begin to swell and/or ache.
+Our muscles need rest, and when they do not get that rest, they eventually tire out and begin to swell and/or ache.
 Treatment options for muscle pain are similar to those for joint pain:

 - laser therapy

 - physical reduction (custom nightguard properly made to address the problem)

 To learn more about TMJ treatments in Orem, Utah, contact Taylor Family Orthodontics today at 801-226-6611!
 We also invite you to schedule an appointment with our orthodontist.